Fabbbou/dotfiles/README.md

 This is my dotfiles repo.
 I use this to install all my aliases and scripts on every OS I'm using to make my life easier.

+This repo ultimatly add a `~/.dotfiles/` folder on your OS, and bind the aliases on your shell sessions and git config.

 ## Requirements
 You need just to have:
 - git